ICRAR/daliuge/docs/graphs.rst

   within 5 minutes, the schedule that consumes less resources is preferred.
 Since a DropIsland is mapped onto resources, and its capacity is already constrained by a given DoP, the number of DropIslands is proportional to the amount of resources needed.
-  Consequently, schedules that require less number of DropIslands are supurior.
+  Consequently, schedules that require less number of DropIslands are superior.
   Inspired by the `hardware/software co-design <http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=558708>`_ method in embedded systems design, DFMS uses a "look-ahead" strategy at each optimisation step to adaptively choose from two conflicting objective functions (deadline or resource) for